mukesh1327/quarkus-camel-razorpay-demo/README.md

 Test payment examples values for credit or debit card payments and OTP are all available [RazorPay Official documents](https://razorpay.com/docs/payments/payments/test-card-details/)

+This test payment requires (Random numbers)
+ - A test phone number (9089679010)
+ - A test OTP (788990) or Skip OTP
+ - A test card number (Card = 4386 2894 0766 0153	 Expiry = 12/30   CVV = 900)

 **Class GetPaymentLinkStatus**

 ```shell script
 curl --location 'https://localhost:8080/get-payment-link/${PLINK_ID}'
 ```

 This plink_id is got from the response of /create-payment-link endpoint

+**Create Deposit**
+The create deposit consumes that topic for the events (PaymentStatusUpdated) When GetPaymentLinkStatus is success with status:paid in kafka topic (razorpaytopic) this Calls the /create-receipt API via HTTP POST.
+If the post request is completed with 200 response this Emits DepositCreated event on success.

+Where the logic for receipt generation is within this source code itself (For demo).

 ## Build container image for this application (podman is used)

 ```shell script